The Problem with Link Blogs (Plus Five Link Blogs That Rock)

 -

 Max Design and their links for light reading.
-Struggled with claiming that this is a link blog, but just regarding “links for light reading,” it is.
-Must-subscribe collection of mostly web development related links, great backup for your overview on current development.
+I wondered about labeling this a link blog, but considering “links for light reading,” it must count as one.
+Must-subscribe collection of mostly development-related links.

 -

 Bruce Schneier.
-Security guru with a high level rhythm of security and security technology related link posts to articles, studies, whatever.
+Security guru with a high frequency of security-related link posts to articles, studies, and more.
 If you don’t want to dig deep into security, this is a great (link) blog.

 -

 Boing Boing: Classic.
-Boing Boing really built an excellent link blog, garnished with own and reader views.
+Boing Boing has built an excellent link blog, garnished with its own and reader views.
 The content being picked definitely makes Boing Boing a “directory of wonderful things.”

 -